Make this easy low carb shirataki noodles stir fry with veggies and shrimp. You need this miracle noodle stir fry in your life!

 - Drain the water of the shirataki noodles.
 Rinse it briefly with cold water and set aside

 - Preheat a medium or large pan with cooking oil.
 Add white part of green onion, garlic, and ginger.
 Stir fry for about 1 minute.
 Add shredded cabbage and stir fry for about 2 minutes.
-Pour in 1/4 cup hot water and cook further to let the cabbage wilt.
+Pour in 1/4 cup chicken broth and cook further to let the cabbage wilt.
 Add carrots, stir fry for another 30 seconds

 - Add shrimp and stir fry until the shrimp turn pink.
 Add shirataki noodles.
 Pour in the seasonings and stir fry to mix everything.
 Have a taste.
-Add more soy sauce if needed.
+Add more soy sauce and/or oyster sauce if needed.
 Garnish with the green part of sliced green onions.
 Serve immediately